shreyapatil9480/project-management-synthetic-analytics/README.md

 ## Dataset

-The file `synthetic_project_data.csv` holds 1 000 rows of artificial project data.
-Each row describes a fictional project with the following fields:
+The file `synthetic_project_data.csv` included in this repository contains the first 100 rows of an artificial project dataset.
+Each row describes a fictional project with the following fields.
+To generate the full 1,000-row dataset, run the `create_repo_project.py` script.

 | Column | Description |
 |------|-------------|